eagle-io/docs/source/topics/nodes/datasource_file/index.rst

 	.. image:: parser_join_quality.jpg

-You can optionally specify a **format** and **formatFilter** to include or exclude the field or the entire record based on the data matching the specified format.
+You can optionally specify a **format** and **format filter** to include or exclude the field or the entire record based on the data matching the specified format.
 In the example below all records will be excluded where the data in *Column 6 (Quality)* equals *50*.

 .. raw:: latex